Sports in Indiana: List of former major professional teams

-List of former professional and amateur teams
+List of other former professional and amateur teams

 College sports

 Indiana has had great sports success at the collegiate level.
 NCAA Division I athletic programs in the state are:

+NCAA Division II athletic programs in the state are:

+NCAA Division III athletic programs in the state are:

+NAIA athletic programs in the state are:

+NJCAA athletic programs in the state are:

 Motorsport

 Indiana has an extensive history with motorsport.
 Indianapolis hosts the Indianapolis 500 mile race over Memorial Day weekend at the Indianapolis Motor Speedway every May since 1911.
 The name of the race is usually shortened to "Indy 500" and also goes by the nickname "The Greatest Spectacle in Racing."
 The race attracts over 250,000 people every year, making it the largest single day sporting event in the world.
 The track also hosts the Brickyard 400 of the NASCAR Cup Series since 1994.
 From 2000 to 2007, it hosted the United States Grand Prix (Formula One).
 From 2008 to 2015, it hosted the Indianapolis motorcycle Grand Prix.

 Indiana features the world's largest and most prestigious drag race, the NHRA's U.S. Nationals, held each Labor Day weekend at Lucas Oil Indianapolis Raceway Park in Clermont, Indiana.

 The United States Auto Club is headquartered next to the Indianapolis Motor Speedway, and sanctions the Indiana Midget Week in June and the Indiana Sprint Week in July.
 Notable short ovals in Indiana include Indianapolis Raceway Park (NASCAR Trucks and USAC Silver Crown), Anderson Speedway (Little 500 and ARCA/CRA Redbud 400), Salem Speedway (ARCA, USAC Silver Crown), Terre Haute Action Track (USAC Silver Crown Sumar Classic, Hut Hundred, Hulman Classic), and Winchester Speedway (USAC Silver Crown and ARCA/CRA Winchester 400).
 The Indiana State Fairgrounds used to host the USAC Silver Crown Hoosier Hundred from 1953 to 2020.

 Ironman Raceway hosts annual rounds of the Grand National Cross Country since 1995 and the AMA Motocross Championship since 2014.
 In addition, the AMA Supercross Championship visited the RCA Dome from 1998 to 2008, and the Lucas Oil Stadium has hosted a round since 2009.

 Indiana is also host to a major unlimited hydroplane racing power boat race circuits in the major H1 Unlimited league, the Madison Regatta (Madison).